irisw4/Avatar-Table-Generator/README.md

 ### Why don't you just use the existing icon table generators?
 http://scripts.accio.nu/icons.php:
+- Doesn't include the img src tags anymore so it's just a bunch of links; doesn't work

 http://icontable.morning-songs.com/:
 - Can't rearrange icons in table easily
 - No formatting for number cells